EthanThatOneKid/linklab/README.md

-# Linkland
+# Linklab

-Linkslab is a Linktree clone powered by Deno Deploy.
+Linklab is a Linktree clone powered by Deno Deploy.

 ## Development